saul-stack/events-platform-project/README.md

 ### Database

-The backend connects to a **PostgreSQL** database hosted on **Tembo** to manage user and event data, such as event titles and descriptions.
+The backend connects to a **PostgreSQL** database hosted on **Neon** to manage user and event data, such as event titles and descriptions.
 During development, a locally hosted PostgreSQL database was used.
 Database credentials and connection strings are securely injected as environment variables in the `connection.js` file to avoid exposure of sensitive information.

 ### Hosting

 - **Frontend:** Deployed using a **Vite** server hosted on **Render**.
 - **Backend:** Hosted on **Render** with an **Express** server.
-- **Database:** Managed through a **PostgreSQL** instance hosted on **Tembo**.
+- **Database:** Managed through a **PostgreSQL** instance hosted on **Neon**.

 ### Security